 - Build the confidence and skills necessary to sustain practice.

-Full details of the content of the OCA BA (Hons) Moving Image degree, and pathways available to you can be found through the degree handbook and pathway documents, downloadable below.
+Full details of the content of the OCA BA (Hons) Moving Image degree, and pathways available to you can be found through the Degree Handbook, Programme Specification and Pathway documents, downloadable below.
 If you need more information about the content of this Open degree and the course units available through it, please call the office to speak to an advisor.

 The creative sector employs 1.5 million people in the UK alone.
 By studying an Open degree with OCA, you can kick-start your career in the creative industries by working part-time or doing an internship whilst gaining your academic qualifications at the same time.

 The film and moving image industry is a highly competitive area of the creative sector.
 Your OCA BA (Hons) Moving Image degree will provide you with an edge by providing you with the technical, theoretical and professional skills demanded by this now thriving industry.
 You will come out of your degree with a large portfolio of work that demonstrates your abilities to a prospective employer.
 Careers open to graduates include Television Camera Operator, Runner, Broadcast Engineer, Film Editor.
 You will be employable by large corporations such as Sky, BBC, ITV, C4 etc., as well as by independent film production companies and public sector organisations.

 For more information on the careers your Moving Image Open degree can lead to, please see the Photography and Film section on Prospects.ac.uk.

 Lens based media have been at the heart of my practice for twenty years.
 During that time I have utilised the photographic medium to investigate and communicate a number of experiential ideas.